srobo/docs/programming/editors/vscode.md

 VSCode will attach to your code, paused at the `breakpoint()`  line.

-A full tutorial of debugging in VSCode is beyond the scope of this article, though the most common commands (all available from the **Run** menu) are:
+A full tutorial of [debugging in VSCode][vscode-debugging] is beyond the scope of this article, though the most common commands (all available from the **Run** menu) are:

 * Step Over (<kbd>F10</kbd>)
 * Step Into (<kbd>F11</kbd>)